fleurhes/PortfolioGC/README.md

 **Skills Used:** Data Cleaning, Data Visualization, Website Design

 #### Description
-Variants of viruses are responsible for causing sickness from the same virus in name year after year.
+Variants of viruses are responsible for causing sickness from the same virus in the same name year after year.
 This interactive web-based visualization uses two public complete Mpox genome sequences to map the differences embedded in tens of thousands of lines of genome sequence.

 This visualization can be used to aid health officials in providing an engaging answer as to why it is crucial to get immunized against a virus of the same group but of a different clade.